Platform supply vessel: Vessel crews

-Crew on these ships can number up to 36 crew members, depending on the size, working area, and whether DP equipped or not.
-Crane vessels and drill ships often have 100 to 200 people on board including a dedicated project team.
+Crew on these ships can number up to 50 crew members, depending on vessel size and working requirements.
+One example of a crew size of 13 consists of 4 deck officers (including Captain) working shifts in pairs, 4 Able Seamen working in pairs, 3 Engineers, 1 ETO (Electro-Technical Officer), and 1 Steward.
+The crew may also include Cadets.

 Daily operations

 Crews sign on to work and live aboard the ship an extended period of time, this is followed by similar period of time off.
 Depending on the ship's owner or operator the time aboard varies from 1 to 3 months with 1 month off.
 Work details on platform supply vessels, like many ships, are organized into shifts of up to 12 hours.

 Living aboard the ship, each crew member and worker will have at least a 12-hour shift, lasting some portion of a 24-hour day.
 Supply vessels are provided with a "bridge" area for navigating and operating the ship, machinery spaces, living quarters, and galley and mess room.
 Some have built-in work areas and common areas for entertainment.
 The large main deck area is sometimes utilized for portable housing.

 Living quarters consist of cabins, lockers, offices, and spaces for storing personal items.
 Living areas are provided with wash basins, showers, and toilets.

 The galley or cooking and eating areas aboard ship will be stocked with enough grocery items to last for the intended voyage but with the ability also to store provisions for months if required.
 A walk-in size cooler and freezer, a commercial stove and oven, deep sinks, storage and counter space will be available for the persons doing the cooking.
 The eating area will have coffee makers, toasters, microwave ovens, cafeteria-style seating, and other amenities needed to feed a hard-working crew.